 To speed the development of CXP-based products, Sensor to Image offers field-programmable gate array (FPGA) CXP-protocol cores for several Altera and Xilinx FPGAs.
 At the December 2011 ITE show in Yokohama, Japan, the company's CXP FPGA transmitter core was certified CXP-compliant to a data rate of 3.125 Gbits/s using frame grabbers from both Active Silicon and AVAL Data.
 Sensor to Image's CXP FPGA receiver core was also certified compliant using cameras from Adimec and NED.

 Such FPGA cores will allow manufacturers to build CXP-compatible products more easily; still, many of the applications in which these products will be employed require high-speed images to be stored as they are captured.
-To meet these demands, IO Industries has developed a solid-state digital recorder dubbed DVR Express that allows inputs from two CXP/PoCXP cameras to be recorded at speeds up to 3.125 GHz and displayed at similar rates (see Fig. 3).
+To meet these demands, IO Industries has developed a solid-state digital recorder dubbed DVR Express that allows inputs from two CXP/PoCXP cameras to be recorded at speeds up to 3.125 GHz and displayed at similar rates (see Fig. 3).g

 Like the company's previous Camera Link version of the DVR, the CXP model is expected to be used in systems where long sequences of data must be captured and later used to troubleshoot industrial machinery or in simulation systems to emulate high-speed procedures (see "Digital video recorder captures Camera Link images," Vision Systems Design, February 2011).